 Newcastle is famous for its nightlife and is a thriving city with everything to offer people of all ages and tastes.
 And as you would expect, live music features pretty heavily in that with an impressive string of great venues across the city offering an amazing range of artists and styles, but also a huge variation in the size and prestige of the shows.

-A recent addition to the concert circuit in Newcastle is Times Square, which in July/August hosts the second annual ‘Live From Times Square’ outdoor event, which features James, The Libertines, Manic Street Preachers, The Cribs, Leftfield and Jake Bugg over a two-week period.
+A recent addition to the concert circuit in Newcastle is Times Square, which in July/August hosts the second annual ‘Live From Times Square’ outdoor event, which has previously featured the likes of James, The Libertines, Manic Street Preachers, The Cribs, Leftfield and Jake Bugg over a two-week period.

-The Sage is an unmissable building on the banks of the Tyne River and technically sits in Gateshead, but is easily accessible from across the river.
-It is an arts complex with a series of different auditoriums, and this year is hosting The Shires, OMD, Squeeze, ABC and The Waterboys.
+Other popular venues include the Sage, which is an unmissable building on the banks of the Tyne River and technically sits in Gateshead, but is easily accessible from across the river.
+It is an arts complex with a series of different auditoriums, and has hosted artists such as The Shires, OMD, Squeeze, ABC and The Waterboys.

-Of course there is an O2 Academy in Newcastle, and they have The Damned, Skid Row, Mac Demarco and Happy Mondays on their schedule over the next few months.
-Meanwhile, the Newcastle University has The Horrors and the Pigeon Detectives on offer.
+Of course there is an O2 Academy in Newcastle, and they have welcomed bands like The Damned, Skid Row, Mac Demarco, Happy Mondays and more to their extensive schedule.
+Meanwhile, the Newcastle University always has an impressive line-up of its own on offer.

 A great addition to Newcastle’s cultural scene in recent years is the Boiler Shop, a cavernous hall converted from part of Robert Stephenson’s Locomotive Works in the 1800s.
-It is now a multi-cultural arts complex and hosts gigs including upcoming shows from The Fall, Ride and Public Service Broadcasting.
-A more traditional auditorium can be found at the City Hall, where Texas, Erasure and London Grammar will be playing this year.
+It is now a multi-cultural arts complex and hosts regular gigs.
+A more traditional auditorium can be found at the City Hall, where Texas, Erasure and London Grammar have all previously performed.

 Use the form below to search for an artist or event.